gjz010-Forks/canopus/README.md

 If you make use of this code or the genAshN gate scheme in your work, please cite the following papers:

-If you make sure of Canopus in your work, please cite the following publication:
+If you make sure of Canopus in your work, please cite the following paper:

 ```
 @article{yang2025qubit,